simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_parallel.md

 ### `_validate_animation_targets_are_unified` method docstring

-Validate whether the specified animation's targets are unified.<hr>
+Validate whether the specified animation's targets are the same.<hr>

 **[Raises]**

-- ValueError: If the specified animation targets are not unified.
+- ValueError: If the specified animation targets are not the same.

 ### `_validate_animations_delay_are_default_vals` method docstring

-Validate whether the animations delay settings are default values (not changed).<hr>
+Validate whether the animation's delay settings are default values (not changed).<hr>

 **[Raises]**